 The Arenal Volcano has been one of the main attractions in Costa Rica for years.
 The lava flows, smoking craters and dramatic explosions made this one of the “must see” locations in Costa Rica.
 Then, in October of 2010, the Arenal Volcano went quiet.

-To be able to give you an accurate explanation of what the situation is with Arenal, we spoke to the volcanologist that we rely on for this kind of information, his name is Gerardo Soto.
+To keep up accurate information on the situation with Arenal, we spoke to the volcanologist that we rely on for this kind of information, his name is Gerardo Soto.

 Gerardo is a geologist whose specialty is Volcanology.
 He has his degree in Geology from the University of Costa Rica and his specialization is from the Japan International Cooperation Agency.
 He lived in Japan for 4.5 years and was a professor at the University of Kagoshima.

-Gerardo has been our adviser since 2003 when we asked him to help us define Safety Guidelines for our guests after some travelers were killed by a pyroclastic flow.
-What Gerardo tells us about the Arenal Volcano at present is:
+Gerardo has been our adviser since 2003 when we asked him to help us define Safety Guidelines for our guests after some travelers (who weren’t with Costa Rica Expeditions) were killed by a pyroclastic flow.
+This most recent information comes from a trip we took to Arenal with Gerardo in August of 2014.
+Below is how we were advised:

 Important Note: Costa Rica Expeditions guides and drivers will NOT visit high-risk areas and are instructed to keep guests away from them.
 If a guest insists, he or she is free to arrange transportation on his/her own.